immcantation/immcantation/docker/rstudio/README.md

 ### Run:

 Start RStudio at http://localhost:8787/ by executing the command below.
 You must set a password with `-e`.
-You can give the imaga a name with `--name`.
+You can give the image a name with `--name`.

 ```